Skip to main content

 }

-After filling in the fields, you can click ‘Test’ to check the external integration.
-After clicking ‘Test’ you will see the Test Data Response box appear.
-Here, you will have two tabs Preview and Raw Response to check the results.
+After filling in the fields, you can select ‘Test’ to check the external integration.
+After clicking Test, you will see the Data Response box appear.

-Note: The request timeout to the external API is 20 seconds and the response size must be less than 1 MB
+📝 Note: The request timeout to the external API is 20 seconds, and the response size must be less than 1 MB.

 • All content in the JSON file will be presented generically in one single, scrollable view without adding any pagination or anything other than standard styling and positioning of the elements.

-• Images will be rendered as thumbnails which can be clicked to open a full screen preview.
-If an image is not possible for the widget to load, the image link will be shown providing the option to access the image via the web browser instead.
+• If an image is not possible for the widget to load, the image link will be shown, providing the option to access the image via the web browser instead.

 Did this answer your question?